T3Marius/SwiftlyS2-Jailbreak/README.md

 - `RegisterSpecialDay(ISpecialDay specialDay)` registers a Special Day module.
 - `UnregisterSpecialDay(string id)` unregisters a Special Day module.

+## Releases

+Releases are created from tags through `.github/workflows/release.yml`.

+- Beta prereleases use tags like `v0.1.0-beta.1`.
+- Stable releases use tags like `v0.1.0`.
+- Release notes are generated from commits since the previous matching release tag and include clickable commit hashes.

 ## TODO List

 - [X] Build the LastRequest interface system and wire it into core.